sunfishcode/wasm-reference-manual/WebAssembly.md

 which consists of the following steps:
  - The entire module is first [validated](#validation).
 If there are any failures, instantiation aborts and doesn't produce an instance.
- - If a [Linear-Memory Section] is present, each linear-memory space is [instantiated](#linear-memory-instantiation).
+ - If a [Linear-Memory Section] is present, each linear memory is [instantiated](#linear-memory-instantiation).
  - If a [Table Section] is present, each table is [instantiated](#table-instantiation).